This geom is used to visualise SpatRaster objects (see terra::rast()).

 When the SpatRaster does not present a crs (i.e.,

-) the geom does not make any assumption on the
+terra::crs(rast) == "") the geom does not make any assumption on the

 scales.

-On SpatRaster that have a crs, the geom uses ggplot2::coord_sf()
+On SpatRaster that have a crs, the geom uses ggplot2::coord_sf() to

-the scales.
-That means that also the SpatRaster may be reprojected.
+SpatRaster may be reprojected.

 Aesthetics

-is not provided, geom_spatraster()
+If fill is not provided, geom_spatraster() creates a ggplot2

-all the layers of the SpatRaster object.
+layer with all the layers of the SpatRaster object.
 Use facet_wrap(~lyr)

-properly the SpatRaster layers.
+to display properly the SpatRaster layers.

-is used, it should contain the name of one layer that is present
+If fill is used, it should contain the name of one layer that is present

 on the SpatRaster (i.e.

-geom_spatraster(data = rast, aes(fill = <name_of_lyr>)
+geom_spatraster(data = rast, aes(fill = <name_of_lyr>)).
+Names of the

-layers can be retrieved using names(rast)
+layers can be retrieved using names(rast).

-Using geom_spatraster(..., mapping = aes(fill = NULL))
+Using geom_spatraster(..., mapping = aes(fill = NULL)) or

-would create a layer with no
+geom_spatraster(..., fill = <color value(s)>) would create a layer with no

-mapped fill
+mapped fill aesthetic.

 stat_spatraster()